jwiegley/coq-lattice/README.md

-# Reflection-based Proof Tactic for Lattices in Coq
+# A Reflection-based Proof Tactic for Lattices in Coq

 This code is largely based on work by Daniel W. H. James and Ralf Hinze from their